MatteoRobbiati/pycasso/README.md

 ```sh
 pip install .
 ```
+You can know use it as you wish.

 ## Tutorial
-A fast tutorial to the usage can be found here.
+A fast tutorial to the usage can be found [here](https://github.com/MatteoRobbiati/pycasso/blob/main/examples/pycasso_tutorial.ipynb).